-A second cluster of procedures comprises those that are used as high-throughput, predictive screens to test novel compounds at an early stage of their development.
-To achieve the status of a predictive screen, all drugs of a given class must affect any aspect of an animal's behaviour in a specific way.
-For instance, most drugs that bind to 5-HT{2A} receptors induce the characteristic behavioural 'serotonin syndrome' in rodents - which includes head-twitches, 'wet-dog shakes' and Straub tail - induce hallucinations in humans.
-Although none of these behaviours are seen in humans (especially Straub tail!), there is a well-justified expectation that if a test drug induces this cluster of abnormal behaviours in rodents, there is a high risk that it will induce hallucinations in humans (see Fantegrossi et al.29).
+A second cluster of procedures comprises those that are used as fast throughput, predictive screens to test novel compounds at an early stage of their development.
+To achieve the status of a predictive screen, all drugs of a given class must affect an aspect of the animals' behaviour in a specific way.
+For instance, most drugs that induce the characteristic behavioural 'serotonin syndrome' in rodents, which includes head-twitches, 'wet-dog shakes' and Straub tail, induce hallucinations in humans.
+Although none of these behaviours is seen in humans (especially Straub tail!), there is a well-justified expectation that if a test drug induces this cluster of abnormal behaviours in rodents, there is a high risk that it will induce hallucinations in humans (see29).